ENNEAGRAM PORTLAND

 We will listen for, but certainly not limit ourselves to, these foci from literature on the types...

-This retreat day assumes a solid familiarity with the system, and we are reserving 4 seats for each type to be represented in the day's workshop.
+This retreat day assumes a solid familiarity with the system, and we have each type to be represented in the day's workshop.
 Expect self-reflections with inquiries such as described above, and dyads/triads/small groups and panels of shared-type participants exploring their own worldviews on the natural high-qualities states for everyone's experience and benefit.

 "I recently watched an interview with a young man in his 20s who survived one of our country's many school shootings.
 He has turned to advocacy and public service with an amazing force.
 When the interviewer said that he was 'brave and courageous', the young man went blank and said he knew of no other response.
 He was expressing a natural higher state of response that seemed remarkable to another; it was not remarkable in his experience of himself.